 Georgina Cole Library is home to one of the largest genealogy collections in Southern California.
 The physical collection concentrates on resources covering the 17th through early 20th centuries in the United States and includes:

 Genealogies and family histories

 Located on the second floor of Cole Library, the genealogy collection is available all the hours the Library is open and is staffed by helpful genealogists seven days a week.
 Detailed information on the Library’s holdings is available in the catalog.
 Tips for using genealogy resources are contained in user guides and Focus On class handouts.
 To contact us, call 760-434-2931 or send us an email at firstname.lastname@example.org with questions.

-The Carlsbad City Library subscribes to five genealogy databases:
+The Carlsbad City Library subscribes to seven genealogy databases: